 It is estimated that slaughterhouses in Spain generate 5.1 million tonnes of by-products per year, of which 200 million kg are blood.
 This by-product is of particular concern from an environmental point of view, which is why the Blood4Goods Project aims to offer a technically viable and sustainable alternative that allows blood from slaughterhouses to be managed by obtaining high added value products.

-The sector has the opportunity to take advantage of the opportunities presented by slaughterhouse blood and rely on science and technology to develop low-cost management alternatives that can be adopted by companies so that blood goes from being an undesirable waste to a resource with high added value.
+The sector has the opportunity to take advantage of the opportunities presented by slaughterhouse blood and leverage science and technology to develop low-cost management alternatives that companies can adopt to transform blood from an undesirable waste into a high-value resource.

 - Production of protein hydrolysates.

-- Obtaining high added value biostimulants; obtaining protein-rich food ingredients.
+- Obtaining high-value biostimulants; obtaining protein-rich food ingredients.

-- Validation of biostimulants based on the use of bovine blood hydrolysate in agri-food crops.
+- Validation of biostimulants based on the use of hydrolyzed bovine blood in agri-food crops.

-- Validation of functional foods based on the use of protein hydrolysates from porcine blood.
+- Validation of functional foods based on the use of porcine blood protein hydrolysates.

 - Validation of meat products based on the use of porcine blood protein hydrolysate.

-- Comparison of biostimulants formulated with protein hydrolysates of bovine or porcine blood.
+- Comparison of biostimulants formulated with protein hydrolysates from bovine or porcine blood.

-On the one hand, having an on-site protein recovery system, taking into account the alternatives currently available, entails a minimum estimated cost of around €5 million, which is a very high price that the vast majority of companies in the sector cannot afford.
-An alternative could be centralised treatment systems, however, they also entail a significant investment at an industrial level, in terms of the environmental impact of the activity (on-site activity does not generate new environmental impacts), which limits its development.
+On the one hand, having an on-site protein recovery system, taking into account the currently available alternatives, entails an estimated minimum cost of around €5 million, which is a very high price that the vast majority of companies in the sector cannot afford.
+One alternative could be centralized treatment systems; however, they also require a significant investment at the industrial level, in terms of the environmental impact of the activity (on-site activity does not generate new environmental impacts), which limits their development.

-They also have a significant environmental impact due to the carbon footprint of transporting waste.
-Currently, only the large slaughterhouses located in Catalonia and the Mediterranean Arc manage blood in this way, which represents around 30% of the total.
+Furthermore, they also have a significant environmental impact due to the carbon footprint of transporting waste.
+Currently, only large slaughterhouses located in Catalonia and the Mediterranean Basin manage blood this way, which accounts for around 30% of the total.

-The meat sector needs to focus on taking advantage of the opportunities presented by slaughterhouse blood and rely on science and technology to develop low-cost management alternatives that can be adopted by companies and transform blood from undesirable waste into a valuable resource.
+The meat sector needs to focus on taking advantage of the opportunities presented by slaughterhouse blood and rely on science and technology to develop low-cost management alternatives that can be adopted by companies and transform it from an undesirable waste into a valuable resource.

-The overall objective is to offer a technically viable and sustainable alternative that allows blood from slaughterhouses to be managed by obtaining high added value products.
+- The overall objective is to offer a technically viable and sustainable alternative that allows slaughterhouse blood to be managed by producing high-value-added products.

 - Valorization of bovine/porcine blood to obtain biostimulants for fertilization.

-- (3) TRL 6-7 validation of protein ingredients to be used in the manufacture of at least 1 type of supplement.
-TRL 5-6 validation of the use of functional ingredients directly in meat products within the meat industry.
+- Indicators: (1) 4 kg of functional ingredients derived from pig blood for use in food supplements; (2) 1 kg of functional ingredients derived from pig blood; (3) Validation to TRL 6-7 of protein ingredients for use in the manufacture of at least one type of supplement.
+Validation to TRL 5-6 of the use of functional ingredients directly in meat products within the meat industry.

-- Coordinator name: UNION OF COOPERATIVES GALICIAN ASSOCIATION OF AGRICULTURAL COOPERATIVES (AGACA)
+- Coordinator/entity name: UNION OF COOPERATIVES GAELGA ASSOCIATION OF AGRARIAN COOPERATIVES (AGACA)

 - Postal address: RÚA TOMIÑO Nº22 ENTREPLANTA, SANTIAGO DE COMPOSTELA 15703 A CORUÑA (GALICIA)